waliarubal/Jaya/README.md

 ## Jaya - Cross Plat

 **Jaya - Cross Plat** is a small .NET Core based cross platform plug-able file explorer application which runs on Windows, Mac and Linux.
-It currently allows browsing of file system and Dropbox accounts but will include integrations of additional cloud storage services like Google Drive, OneDrive, Box, etc. in near future.
+It currently allows browsing of file system but will include integrations of additional cloud storage services in near future.

-Support for below mentioned cloud storage services are complete (or planned) as of now.
-If you would like addition of more cloud storage services, please raise request [here](https://github.com/waliarubal/Jaya/issues).
+Support for below mentioned storage services are complete (or planned) as of now.
+If you would like addition of more storage services, please raise request [here](https://github.com/waliarubal/Jaya/issues).
+- [x] File System
 - [x] Dropbox
 - [ ] Google Drive
+- [ ] Apple iCloud Drive
 - [ ] Microsoft OneDrive
 - [ ] Box
 - [ ] IDrive
 - [ ] SugarSync
-- [ ] Apple iCloud Drive
 - [ ] pCloud
 - [ ] Media Fire
+- [ ] FTP/SFTP

 This project is in beta at the moment so it's not suitable for general use.